Shirley Booth

 Shirley Booth Career

-Booth returned to motion pictures to star in two more films for Paramount Pictures, playing Dolly Gallagher Levi in the 1958 film adaptation of Thornton Wilder's romance/comedy The Matchmaker (the source text for the musical Hello, Dolly!), and to play Alma Duval in the drama Hot Spell (1958).
-For her performances in both films, Booth was nominated as the year's Best Actress by the New York Film Critics Circle (Susan Hayward won for her portrayal of executed murderer Barbara Graham in I Want to Live!).
+Booth returned to motion pictures to star in two more films for Paramount Pictures, including Dolly Gallagher Levi in the 1958 film version of Thornton Wilder's romance/comedy The Matchmaker (the source text for the musical Hello, Dolly! ), and to portray Alma Duval in the drama Hot Spell (1958).
+Booth was nominated as the year's Best Actress by the New York Film Critics Circle for her role as executed murderer Barbara Graham in I Want to Live.
+(Certified &s; The Unborn is a book that was on sale at the United Nations headquarters in London.

 Source